 The Dingman Center is one of the nation’s pre-eminent institutions where the research, education and practice of entrepreneurship are pursued vigorously.
-We develop and execute curricular and non-curricular programs that uniquely leverage Smith School thought leadership, experiential learning and our network of practitioners to provide maximum resources to startup businesses.
-Every initiative is designed to support the Center’s mission to “build a community, operating from the Smith School that discovers, equips, connects and celebrates entrepreneurs.”
+We develop and execute curricular and non-curricular programs that uniquely leverage Smith School thought leadership, experiential learning and our network of practitioners to provide maximum resources to our startup community.

-- The Center's Dingman Center Angels was the first to bring regional start-up companies seeking early-stage funding to the angel investing community and is the largest university-run angel investor network.
+- The Center's Dingman Center Angels was the first academic entrepreneurship center to bring regional startup companies seeking early-stage funding to the angel investing community and is the largest university-run angel investor network.

 - The Dingman Center was the first to organize a national meeting of leading entrepreneurship centers in the U.S., thus creating the Global Consortium of Entrepreneurship Centers (GCEC), a 200+ member organization.